nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 2-3 points to the left for the modern era versus the past.

-You can :ref:`interact with this chart <using-the-plot-controls>` and hover over and click the points to see which games compose a point (and compare it with a `list of biggest comebacks <https://en.wikipedia.org/wiki/Comeback_(sports)#NBA>`_ if so inclined).
+You can :ref:`interact with this chart <using-the-plot-controls>` and hover over and click the points to see which games compose a point and compare it with a `list of biggest comebacks <https://en.wikipedia.org/wiki/Comeback_(sports)#NBA>`_ if so inclined (on mobile, go full screen before clicking).
 To focus on a few we get:

 .. list-table:: Win % Increases When Comparing Modern Versus Old School Eras
    :header-rows: 1